Compiègne Wagon

 Marshal Ferdinand Foch, second from right, pictured outside the Compiègne Wagon after the German Empire agreed to the armistice that ended World War I in November 1918.
-Three decades later the dining car was used by Nazi Germany as the symbolic venue for accepting France's capitulation in June 1940 armistice.

-The Compiègne Wagon (2419D) was a train carriage in which the armistices of the First World War and the Battle of France in World War II were held.
-The wagon, which was a dining car, hosted both treaty meetings at the same spot in the Forest of Compiègne, France almost 22 years apart.
+The Compiègne Wagon (2419D) was a train carriage in which the armistices of the First World War and the Battle of France in World War II were signed.
+The wagon, which was a dining car, hosted both treaty meetings at the same spot in the Forest of Compiègne, France, almost 22 years apart.
 It was built by the Belgian-founded French company Compagnie Internationale des Wagons-Lits in May 1914.
 The company was known for supplying and operating luxury trains with sleepers and dining cars.

 During the First World War, the Compiègne Wagon had been the dining car on the personal train of Marshal Ferdinand Foch.
-In November 1918 it hosted the armistice talks between the Allied Powers and the German Empire.
+In November 1918, it hosted the armistice talks between the Allied Powers and the German Empire.
 After the war, it was put on museum display at the Glade of the Armistice in France.
 However, after the victorious invasion of France by Nazi Germany, Adolf Hitler, in a symbolic act to show total subjugation of the French, had the wagon moved back to its exact spot of the 1918 Armistice for the signing of the 1940 Armistice.
 After the signing, the Glade of the Armistice was destroyed and the Compiègne Wagon was taken to Germany.
 It was destroyed by the SS near the end of World War II.

 In 1950, Compagnie Internationale des Wagons-Lits donated an identical dining car (from the same fleet) to the museum to replace the original Compiègne Wagon.
 It remains on display at the Glade of Armistice museum, Rethondes.